 3. The SMF decides to select an UL CL to route the UE packet to the EAS (L-IPas) based on the UE location (e.g. Cell ID) and EAS association information.

-4. The SMF decides to select a PSA WG2 to route the UE packet to the EAS( L-IPas).
+4. The SMF decides to select a PSA2 to route the UE packet to the EAS( L-IPas).

 5. The buffered UL IP packet is data forwarded to the UL CL.

-6. The SMF commands the UL CL to route the IP packet with destination IPas to PSA WG2.
+6. The SMF commands the UL CL to route the IP packet with destination IPas to PSA2.

-7. The SMF commands the PSA WG2 to perform the R-NAT with destination IPas.
+7. The SMF commands the PSA2 to perform the R-NAT with destination IPas.

-8. The PSA WG2 performs the R-NAT and changes the UL destination IPas to L-IPas.
+8. The PSA2 performs the R-NAT and changes the UL destination IPas to L-IPas.

 9. The PSA sends the changed UL packet to the EAS.